yeukhon/websec-poc/README.md

 ## Launch server

-Once you have logged into the machine, you can the proof of concept servers by opening two terminals:
+You need two terminals.
+Log into the VM in both terminals:

 ```
     $ cd websec-poc